News and Load: A Quantitative Exploration of Natural Language Processing Applications for Forecasting Day-ahead

-We then measured the correlation between textual features and loads.
-Due to a large number of words in $\mathcal{WF}$, we only mention six of the top 3 with the strongest positive and negative correlations overall.
-Besides that, $\mathcal{SE}_B$, $\mathcal{TD}_B$, and $\mathcal{GWE}_B$ were included.
-Figure~\ref{Pearson_analysis_NLP} illustrates the correlations scenarios over hours on different seasons, weekdays, and weekends.
+Table~\ref{Textual features description} introduced all the textual features that benefit forecasting.
+Due to a large number of words in $\mathcal{WF}_T$, we only mention six of the top 3 with the strongest positive and negative correlations overall.
+In addition, $\mathcal{SE}_B$, $\mathcal{TD}_B$, and $\mathcal{GWE}_B$ were included.
+Figure~\ref{Pearson_analysis_NLP} illustrates the correlations over hours on different seasons, weekdays, and weekends.

 Generally, Figure~\ref{Pearson_analysis_NLP} presents more obvious correlations in spring, summer, and weekends.
-Except for seasons correlations, driver-T shows a positive correlation with load in the dawn and early morning in autumn and winter.
-The correlation is more pronounced for mps-D in winter.
-The three words with negative correlations in Figure~\ref{Pearson_analysis_NLP} are all related to coronavirus.
+Except for seasons correlations, \emph{driver-T} shows a positive correlation with load at dawn and in the early morning in autumn and winter.
+The correlation is more pronounced for \emph{mps-D} in spring and winter than in other seasons.
+The three words with negative correlations are all coronavirus-related.
 They show strong negative correlations with load in the spring and summer, with decreasing correlations in the subsequent seasons.
 The coronavirus-related Topic-18 shows similar regularity.
-We also noticed that the peaks differ in spring (daytime) and summer (evening).
-In addition, social sentiment correlated higher in winter.
-Among the dimensional features of GloVe, only Dim-51, train transportation in the UK, presents a positive correlation with the load in spring and summer and is more noticeable on weekends.
-This correlation is relatively strong in the daytime in spring, and there is a peak from hour 19h to 22h in summer.
+We also noticed that the peaks differ in spring (daytime) and summer (evening), where the grids are darker.
+In addition, social sentiment (\emph{subject\_body\_min} had a higher correlation in winter.
+Among the $\mathcal{GWE}$, only \emph{Dim-51}, train transportation in the UK, presents a positive correlation with the load in spring and summer and is more noticeable on weekends.
+This correlation is relatively strong in the daytime in spring, and there is a peak from 19:00 to 22:00 in summer.